Find Affordable College Courses

 Read full report on Social Work at Madonna University

-With a ranking of #8, Western Michigan University did quite well on this year’s most popular schools for social work students working on their master’s degree.
-WMU is a large public school located in the city of Kalamazoo.
+Western Michigan University ranked #8 on this year’s Most Popular Social Work Master’s Degree Schools in Michigan list.
+WMU is a fairly large public school located in the small city of Kalamazoo.

 Women make up 70% of the social work majors at the school.